Could a painting style capture the aesthetic of an entire era? Could it give form to the bouncy, cool optimism of

-Prince Max’s extensive journals provide much information about Bodmer’s subjects and the circumstances of their portraits (one of the journals appears in the exhibition).
-Glimpses of these stories appear in the wall texts, which reveal the native sitters’ agency and active self-representation.
+Prince Max’s extensive journals provided much information about Bodmer’s subjects and the circumstances of their portraits (one of the journals appeared in the exhibition).
+Glimpses of these stories appeared in the wall texts, which reveal the native sitters’ agency and active self-representation.
 From their diplomatic exchanges with Prince Max’s group to their choices about how Karl Bodmer portrayed them, they were by no means passive in the portrait-making process.

-Alongside these more typical wall texts are even more interesting ones – those written by present-day Native Americans.
-Contributors include artists, scholars, descendants of the sitters, and other members of the communities depicted.
-Each text focuses on something different – beadwork, a coming-of-age ceremony, healing knowledge, etc. – either depicted or hinted at in the portraits.
+Alongside these more typical wall texts were even more interesting ones – those written by present-day Native Americans.
+Contributors included artists, scholars, descendants of the sitters, and other members of the communities depicted.
+Each text focused on something different – beadwork, a coming-of-age ceremony, healing knowledge, etc. – either depicted or hinted at in the portraits.

 Obviously, the specter of colonialism hangs over an exhibition of a European artist’s images of Native Americans.
 As a result, every viewer will likely receive the Karl Bodmer portraits differently.
 Some may find them to be sensitive and respectful, while others may see them as uncomfortable or objectifying instead.
 Since it’s impossible to fully understand the dynamics of interactions that took place almost 200 years ago, all we can really do is look at the images and form our own opinions based on that.
 I appreciate, therefore, that The Met doesn’t try to tell visitors how to feel about this exhibition.
 I saw a decent amount of interest in this somewhat obscure artist during my recent visit.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!